 Product Development and Support

 Prior to marketing a mobile app, the developer has a responsibility to ensure it meets Realm-specific rules and regulations.
-The security and privacy of information used by the app needs to be considered throughout the development of the app: planning, coding, and testing.
+Although cMHAFF does not have guidelines for specific health functionality, the product development process must ensure that requirements for functionality, reliability, performance, scalability, safety, compatibility, portability, and maintainability have been addressed.
+The security and privacy of information used by the app needs to be considered throughout the development phases of the app.
+Functionality must support the intended use of the app for the target users and stakeholders.
+Thorough and iterative requirement analysis, testing, evidence collection, documentation, and configuration management ensures quality to satisfy the needs of the application’s various stakeholders (see IEC 62304).
 Assessing the usability of the app helps ensure the app’s viability and adoption; testing must be population-relevant and demonstrate reasonable product usability by people with visual, auditory and motor disabilities.
-Establishing a system of customer support enables product defects and usability issues to be surfaced in a systematic way and helps users to effectively resolve problems related to use of the app.
+Establishing a system of customer support enables product defects and usability issues to be surfaced in a systematic way and helps problems related to use of the app to be effectively resolved and the developer to continually deliver the intended use of the app.

 Regulatory Considerations

-Apps must always comply with applicable regulations for the domains (realms, locales, environments) in which they are intended to be used. cMHAFF is designed as a framework that can be further constrained (profiled) for these domains, and does not require conformance to any specific locale’s regulations.
+This section is about the compliance of apps to applicable regulations for the domains (realms, locales, environments) in which they are intended to be used. cMHAFF is designed as a framework that can be further constrained (profiled) for these domains, and does not require conformance to any specific locale’s regulations.

 Conformance